nitingoyal0996/webreader/README.md

 # WebReader 🌐

-WebReader is an intelligent web content analysis system that lets you ask questions about any webpage and get accurate, citation-backed answers.
+WebReader lets you ask questions about any webpage and get accurate, citation-backed answers.
 Instead of manually reading through long articles, simply provide a URL and your question - WebReader will extract the relevant information and provide precise answers with source citations.

-The system uses advanced RAG (Retrieval-Augmented Generation) techniques to understand your query, intelligently search through the web content, and generate comprehensive responses with exact source references.
+The system uses Retrieval-Augmented Generation to understand your query, search through the web page content, and generate comprehensive responses with exact source references.

+## How It Works

+WebReader combines content extraction, semantic understanding, and querying:

+**Content Processing**: The system fetches web pages and breaks them into searchable chunks, then converts each chunk into vector embeddings.
+These vectors are temporarily stored in a FAISS index for similarity search.

+**Query Handling**: When you ask a question, WebReader first classifies whether it's a general question (like "what is this about?") or a specific one (like "what are the side effects?").
+For general questions, it enhances your query with key concepts from the content to find better matches.

+**Semantic Search**: Your question is converted to a vector too and matched against the content chunks using cosine similarity.
+The system finds the most relevant sections and generates an answer with precise citations pointing to the exact source sentences.

+## Technical Details

+The architecture diagram above shows the complete flow using color coding: blue for web operations, orange for LLM processing, purple for vector operations, green for query processing, and light green for output handling.

+WebReader is built with [Python](https://www.python.org/) and uses [Trafilatura](https://trafilatura.readthedocs.io/en/latest/) for clean web content extraction, [OpenAI's API](https://platform.openai.com/docs/) for embeddings and text generation, and [FAISS](https://faiss.ai/) for vector similarity search.
+The system supports both text responses and structured JSON output with clickable citation links.

 ## 🏗️ Architecture Overview